Learning to Equalize: Data-Driven Frequency-Domain Signal Recovery in Molecular Communications: Simulation Setup and Results Analysis

-The parameters are subsequently updated using the Adam optimizer.
-The adaptive learning rate of Adam is particularly suited for the time-varying molecular channel.
+The parameters are subsequently updated using the Adam optimizer, whose adaptive learning rate is well-suited for the time-varying molecular channel.
 This joint optimization, driven by BPTT and Adam, enables the equalizer coefficients to converge in a detection-oriented manner, circumventing the need for explicit channel modeling.
-The overall procedure is shown in Fig. 3, with FNN and LSTM configurations summarized in Table II after data preprocessing.
+The overall procedure is shown in Fig.~2{\footnote{The complete pseudo-code and implementation details are available in the extended version on arXiv (arXiv:2509.11327v2 [q-bio.SC]; \url{https://doi.org/10.48550/arXiv.2509.11327}).}}, with FNN and LSTM configurations summarized in Table II.